noteable-io/asyncapi-eventrouter/examples/fastapi_websockets/README.md

 ## Install

-Make sure Poetry's virtual environment is setup and the `asyncapi-eventrouter` is installed alongside dependencies.
+Make sure Poetry's virtual environment is setup and the `asyncapi-eventrouter` is installed alongside the optional "examples" dependencies.

 1. `poetry use 3.9`
-2. `poetry install`
+2. `poetry install -E examples`
 3. `poetry shell`

 ## Run